Articles

 By morning, doubt had entered her heart.

-When Enki left without promise or bond, Uttu resolved that she would not carry his seed if he did not truly want her for herself and for what they might create together.
+When Enki left without promise or bond, Uttu resolved that she would not carry his seed unless he truly wanted her for herself and for what they might create together.

 IMAGE 6 GOES HERE